vd Brink Home Automations

 Table of Contents

 How do you manage your recipes?
-Via bookmarks in your browser?
-And end up with dead links to great recipes?
-Or as printed version with notes with your own improvements?
+Via bookmarks in your browser, only to end up with dead links to great recipes?
+Or as printed versions with notes of your own improvements?

-As a Home Assistant enthusiast, I wanted to store my recipes locally on my home server to use it while preparing the meals.
-Also show my day- and week meal planning on the HA kitchen dashboard.
+As a Home Assistant enthusiast, I wanted to store my recipes locally on my home server to use while preparing meals, and also show my day- and week meal planning on the HA kitchen dashboard.

 I searched for a self-hosting solution and found Mealie most suitable for this purpose.

-With Mealie, it’s possible to add recipes manually, but also import them via an online url direct into the Mealie structure.
-If you have a YouTube video, you can add this in the description as a reference to your current online recipe.
-This way I have all my recipes now centralized at one place!
+With Mealie, it’s possible to add recipes manually, but also import them via an online URL directly into the Mealie structure.
+If you have a YouTube video, you can add it in the description as a reference to your online recipe.
+This way I have all my recipes centralized in one place!

 Result